Manage Waivers

 - Closed Requests:

-- This section shows all approved, rejected and automatically approved requests.
+- This section shows all approved, rejected, automatically approved, and expired requests.

-- Users can audit the system to see detailed logs of who approved or rejected requests and when those actions were taken.
+- Users can audit the system to see detailed logs of who approved or rejected requests, the waiver duration set, and when those actions were taken.

 - Approved waiver is created as a label, which can be reused or reconfigured in the catalog.